mahonyodhran/mahonyodhran/README.md

 Software Developer
 ------------------

-Working as a software developer in the financial sector, developing using Python/Flask as well as Java/Spring down the line.
+Working as a software developer in the financial sector.

+Develop in Python, Java and JavaScript.

 * 🌍  I'm based in Tralee, Kerry, Ireland
 * 🖥️  See my portfolio at [My Website](http://odhranmahony.com)